Files

 My dear Bishop,

 Your note is just received.
-I am glad that everything is [?] to your [satisfaction] concerning your [wish to] [?].
-May God make it very usefull.
+I am glad that everything is arranged to your satisfaction concerning your visit to Europe.
+May God make it very useful.

 My daughter has abandoned the idea of going unless her husband or I can go with her.

-I allow myself no [thoughts?] concerning the Presidency; and have put the subject out of my mind [??]
-I wrote [this] letter [peculiar to Hill] as soon as possible.
-It would alarm [??] satisfy me if I thought that was any to [?] of such [?] as Mr. A + you [bother ??].
-If I can only succeed in [?]
-I shall be happy + most thankful.
+I allow myself no thoughts concerning the Presidency; and have put the subject out of my mind. [??]
+I wrote this letter to [?]
+Hill as soon as possible.
+It would alarm more than justify me if I thought there was any prospect to such eventualities as Mr. Appleton your brother suggests.
+If I can only succeed in saving the peace, I shall be happy and most thankful.